 Integrated Studies Program

 Every school covers basic subjects like math and language arts, but children need supplementary enrichment classes to balance out the basics.
 At OLG, we believe that the more subjects students are exposed to, the more well-rounded they are and the more talents and skills they develop.
 Thematic units allow for cross-curricular connections, infusion of the arts and technology, and meaningful, integrated learning.
 Students participate in a wide variety of fiction and non-fiction reading, write for a variety of purposes and audiences, and develop literacy skills in all curriculum areas.

-STEAM: Smart with Art – FOSS Science Curriculum (Full Option Science System, from UC Berkeley’s Lawrence Hall of Science) – Technology – Digital Citizenship – Math In Focus (K-5) Specialized Middle School Math Program (Math Whizz / Xtra Math) – Core Algebra (8th Grade) – Accelerated Algebra (8th Grade)
+STEAM: Art – FOSS Science Curriculum (Full Option Science System, from UC Berkeley’s Lawrence Hall of Science) – Technology – Digital Citizenship – Math In Focus (K-5) Specialized Middle School Math Program (Math Whizz / Xtra Math) – Core Algebra (8th Grade) – Accelerated Algebra (8th Grade) – Honors’ Science (8th Grade)